Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

     5. Certificates from classpath.

 ### Key-Less certificates
-You can set the private key as [non-exportable][non-exportable] to ensure the security of the key.
+You can set the private key as [non-exportable] to ensure the security of the key.

 Note if you want to use a key less certificate, you must add `sign` permissions to the principal.